A Rising Tide That Lifts All Boats, Part 2

 As you can see, AAT is expensive based on both dividend yield (2.4%) and P/AFFO (30.2x).
 Now take a look at CCI:

-As you can see, CCO boasts a dividend yield of 4.3% and the P/AFFO valuation is 18.6x.
+As you can see, CCI boasts a dividend yield of 4.3% and the P/AFFO valuation is 18.6x.

 CCI's fundamentals provide confidence in the company's ability to increase AFFO and dividends per share by 6% to 7% per year over the coming years, which when combined with the current dividend and yield of approximately 4.3% offer a very attractive risk/return profile.